LucasFaustman/cavitycrawler/README.md

 ## Assumptions

-1. A linear to quadratic time complexity is probably fine.
-A video explaining this decision can be found here: https://www.youtube.com/watch?v=qERyn6lWKas&ab_channel=LucasFaustman
+1. I assumed that a quadratic solution would be fine.

 ## Solution formulation